Common Cold (cont.)

 If a sore throat and a fever are present with no other cold symptoms, the individual should also be evaluated by a health-care professional.
 This illness may be strep throat, a bacterial infection requiring treatment with antibiotics.

-Finally, if there is facial pain and yellow/green drainage from the nose accompanied by a fever, it is possible that the individual has a sinus infection (sinusitis) that would benefit from a medical evaluation and a possible course of antibiotics.
+Finally, if there is facial pain or swelling associated with yellow/green drainage from the nose accompanied by a fever, it is possible that the individual has a sinus infection (sinusitis) that would benefit from a medical evaluation and a possible course of antibiotics.

 Find out what women really need.